owulveryck/owulveryck.github.io/content/post/20230725-remarkable-nextgen.md

 ---

 In 2021, I developed a tool to stream the content of my reMarkable.
-For those interested in the inner workings of this tool, there's a [blog post](https://blog.owulveryck.info/2021/03/30/streaming-the-remarkable-2.html) dedicated to it.
+(and I also blogged about it [here](https://blog.owulveryck.info/2021/03/30/streaming-the-remarkable-2.html)).
-Given that I was predominantly working from home, this tool proved invaluable, allowing me to sketch elements during conference calls.
+Given that I was predominantly working from home, this tool was very useful, allowing me to sketch elements during conference calls.

 One of the primary benefits of this tool was its ability to stream content directly into a web browser tab.
 This feature was particularly useful because it meant I could exclusively share this tab during video calls, ensuring focus on the content I intended to present.